-- A child is anyone who has not yet reached their eighteenth birthday.
-The fact that a child has reached 16 years of age, is living independently or is in further education, a member of the armed forces, in hospital or in custody in the secure estate, does not change his/her status or entitlements to services or protection. - Vulnerable Adults: Any adult aged 18 or over who, owing to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves. - > Safeguarding and protecting children or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care. - Adult/child protection is a part of safeguarding and promoting welfare.
+- > A child is anyone who has not yet reached their eighteenth birthday. - Vulnerable Adults: Any adult aged 18 or over who, owing to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves. - Safeguarding and protecting children or vulnerable adults from maltreatment; preventing impairment of their health and ensuring safe and effective care. - Adult/child protection is a part of safeguarding and promoting welfare.
 This refers to the activity which is undertaken to protect children/specific adults who are suffering or are at risk of suffering significant harm, including neglect. - Abuse and neglect may occur in a family, a community or an institution.
 It may be perpetrated by a person or persons known to the child or vulnerable adult or by strangers; by an adult or by a child.
 It may be an infliction of harm or a failure to prevent harm.

-Signed Chair of Church Meeting Date
+Signed: Chair of Church meeting Date: